vitalab/deep-learning-tutorials/README.md

 ## How to Run
-Once you've went through the [setup](#setup) instructions above, you can start exploring the notebook the tutorials.
+Once you've went through the [setup](#setup) instructions above, you can start exploring the tutorial's notebooks.
 We recommend using JupyterLab to run the notebooks, which can be launched by running (from within your environment):
 ```shell script
 jupyter-lab